Read-only nodes

 Handling failure

-If a read-only node becomes unreachable, the leader will continually attempt to reconnect until the node becomes reachable again, or the node is removed from the cluster.
+If a read-only node becomes unreachable, the Leader will periodically attempt to reconnect to the node until the node becomes reachable again, unless the node is removed from the cluster.
 This is exactly the same behaviour as when a voting node fails.
-However, since read-only nodes do not vote, a failed read-only node will not prevent the cluster commiting changes via the Raft consensus mechanism.
+However, since read-only nodes do not vote, a failed read-only node will not prevent the cluster from processing write requests.

 Automatic clustering

 Read-only nodes are fully compatible with DNS-based, Consul-based, and etcd-based Automatic Clustering methods.
-These nodes utilize the configured autoclustering to locate the cluster leader and join as standard read-only nodes.
+These nodes utilize the configured autoclustering setting to locate the cluster leader and join as standard read-only nodes.
 However, it’s important to note that read-only nodes are not capable of bootstrapping a cluster.
-Therefore, setting the -bootstrap-expect flag to a non-zero value on a read-only node during launch will result in rqlited terminating.
+Therefore, setting the -bootstrap-expect flag to a non-zero value on a read-only node during launch will result in rqlited terminating with an error.